patrickap/docker-restic/README.md

 ## Manual Backups

-for manual backups simply connect to the container. its important to run container as the user inside the container (by default `restic`) to prevent the container from writing files as root user / owner which the non-root suer cant access afterwards. if it happened per accident run `chown -R restic:restic /dir` to fix the permissions
+For manual backups, simply connect to the container.
+It's important to run the container as the user inside the container (by default `restic`) to prevent the container from writing files as the root user/owner which the non-root user can't access afterwards.
+If it happened per accident, run `chown -R restic:restic <directory>` to fix the permissions:

 ```bash
 docker exec -u <user> -it <container_name> /bin/sh